kennysphan/Frontend/README.md

-# Java
+# Java App
-jhkhkjnkjjb hjkh kjh hkj hkj
+User-friendly GUI for Mom and POP to utilize to order pizza